-Ability to design and conduct experiments, as well as, to analyze and interpret data;

-Ability to design a system, component, or process to meet C. needs:
+- a.
+Ability to apply knowledge of mathematics, science, and engineering - b.
+Ability to design and conduct experiments, as well as, to analyze and interpret data - c.
+Ability to design a system, component, or process to meet needs

-Ability to function on multidisciplinary teams; d.

-Ability to identify, model, and solve engineering problems;

-Understanding of professional and ethical responsibilities; f.

-Ability to communicate effectively;

-Broad education necessary to understand the impact of en-gineering solutions in a global and societal context;

-Recognition of the need of an ability to engage in life-long learning;

-Knowledge of contemporary issues;

-Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice;

-Ability to understand, and use codes and standards in the analysis and design process;

-m.
-A business sense and understanding of the economics of industry; and

-A security sense and capability of integrating it into mechanical design.
+- d.
+Ability to function in multidisciplinary teams - e.
+Ability to identify, model, and solve engineering problems - f.
+Understanding of professional and ethical responsibilities - g.
+Ability to communicate effectively - h.
+Broad education necessary to understand the impact of engineering solutions in a global and societal context - i.
+Recognition of the need of an ability to engage in life-long learning - j.
+Knowledge of contemporary issues - k.
+Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice - I. Ability to understand and use codes and standards in the analysis and design process - m.
+A business sense and understanding of the economics of industry